 It’s important to keep the hair and the scalp clean during monsoons.
 Cleanse your scalp and hair thoroughly with a good shampoo, suitable for your hair type.
 While washing your hair, wet it completely, take some shampoo and mix it with water and then apply.
 Use circular motions to get a squeaky clean scalp.
 Don’t go too harsh and massage gently.
 Make sure the oil on your scalp and hair is removed completely.
 You can try washing your hair with an anti-dandruff vegan shampoo bar from the Red Dot Shop here.

 2. Do Not Skip The Conditioner

-The next step is to apply conditioner, choose a nourishing conditioner or hair mask, and apply only till your mid-lengths.
+The next step is to apply conditioner, choose a nourishing conditioner or hair mask, and apply only to your mid-lengths.
 If you have thick hair you can use a wide-tooth comb to distribute the conditioner evenly on your hair.
 Keep it for 5-7 mins and then rinse thoroughly.
 The right conditioner according to your hair type can work wonders for your hair.
 A conditioner will help you in keeping your hair soft and smooth.
-Buy natural rosemary deep hair conditioner from the Red Dot Shop here.
+Buy natural rosemary deep hair conditioners from the Red Dot Shop here.

 3. Give Your Strands An Oil Massage